 S.Forno has a uniquely Florentine story.
 Down a small side street off busy via dei Serragli, it would be very easy to walk by and miss what’s on offer.
 Even more, miss the story behind the ‘Panificio’ awning.
-The space has been a forno (bakery) for over 100 years.
-For the past 40 years, baker Angelo has walked into the store every morning to prepare freshly baked bread for the local Florentines.
+The space has been a forno (bakery) for over 100 years and for the past 40 years, baker Angelo has arrived every morning to prepare fresh bread for the locals.
 But something happened lately.
-After years of 7-day weeks and 18-hour days Angelo needed time beyond the bakery business and local restaurant team behind the successful Il Santo Bevitore came to the rescue.
+After years of 7-day weeks and 18-hour days, Angelo needed time beyond the business so local restaurant powerhouse, the team behind Il Santo Bevitore, came to the rescue.

 Partnering with Angelo, they have brought the business, but kept the baker, to ensure its place in the neighbourhood is secure for the future.
-It’s one of the few remaining fornos in Florence with original ovens on site (as opposed to baking outside the city center and bringing in produce).
+It’s one of the few remaining fornos in Florence with an original oven on site, as opposed to baking outside the city centre and bringing in produce.
 Behind an innocuous back door in the open planned dining room is a massive steel structure fired up daily at 4am.
 From 7.30am, S.Forno is open to all serving current seasonal favourite schiacciata de uva, sourdough bread, baguettes and pizza.
 Fresh panini is made to order, ideal for a quick lunch on the go, from the salami counter lined with meats to fill your sandwich.

 Local interior specialist Luca Rafanelli was recruited to bring in his vintage finds of reclaimed furniture to match the distressed ceiling paintwork from where lamps hang from long thin wires.
 Simple wood shelves offer fine products for sale: jams, sauces, pasta, juices and artisan beer.
-Fresh bread sits in wooden baskets behind the rustic wood counter top; the smell of filtered coffee fills the air.
+Fresh bread sits in wooden baskets behind the rustic wood countertop, the smell of filtered coffee fills the air.
 It’s signature Il Santo team style that has recharged this space.
 Owners Martina and Marco Baldesi with Stefano Sebastiani tell me keeping these traditional spaces in place is paramount and recount how in the past locals from the neighbourhood would come to the bakery on Sunday morning to roast their meat in the oven.
 This Sunday meat tradition doesn’t take place today however the locals still flock here for the bread.

-Via Santa Monaca, 3 Firenze 50125
+Via Santa Monaca 3